Wyoming Foundations Site Information

 Foundations of Clinical Medicine (FCM) Course & College Mentor Program: Wyoming

-The Foundations of Clinical Medicine (FCM) Course is a comprehensive clinical skills program with four integrated and complementary elements.
-It formally begins with the Immersion block, which introduces students to medical school and clinical medicine, extends through the Foundations Phase, and culminates in the Transition to Clerkships.
+Foundations of Clinical Medicine (FCM) Course is a comprehensive clinical skills course with four integrated and complementary elements.

 The four integrated elements of FCM are:

-Hospital Tutorials: Students work consistently with a faculty mentor and a small group of peer students beginning in September.
+Hospital Tutorials: Students work longitudinally with a faculty hospitalist physician and a small group of peer students beginning in September.
 They have opportunities to practice the comprehensive history and physical examination with hospitalized patients and are observed by their hospital faculty, who provide immediate formative feedback on their skills.
 During the second half of each tutorial morning, hospital faculty return to see each patient with the group of students to demonstrate interviewing and exam techniques at the bedside.
-Students perform oral case presentations and complete written histories and physicals for each patient, which are also reviewed and graded by the FCM leads.
-Students have their Hospital Tutorial morning based on the hospitalists’ schedules.
-A team leader for every group will need to be in charge of scheduling with the group’s hospitalist.
+Students perform oral case presentations and complete written histories and physicals for each patient, which are also reviewed and graded by the FCM mentors.
+Students have their Hospital Tutorial mornings based upon the hospitalists’ schedules.
+A team leader for every group is in charge of scheduling with the group’s hospitalist.

 In the clinic, students will have the opportunity to apply many of the skills they learned in Clinical Skills Workshops and Hospital Tutorials.
 Students have their PCP on alternate Wednesdays if possible and spend half of the day in their PCP setting, though some flexibility in scheduling is possible for students with extenuating circumstances.
 Those with questions about scheduling should reach out to their local PCP administrator.